ElectricityAuthority/tracing/README.md

   - upstream trace calculations have been altered - so far appears to be minor.
   - loss modelling is now being handled correctly - this is second-order, so will have a minor impact.
   - negative load was not modelled.
 This over-sight effected wind generation.
-This is now modelled and currently been tested.
+This is now modelled and currently being tested.

 ### Future improvements